 This question over whether or not you need to report gold, gold bullion, or gold coins on your FBAR form is actually somewhat tricky to answer.
 While the IRS attempts to give guidance regarding this question, the guidance is vague.
 Additionally, the IRS has taken recent action that contradicts its own statements.
-In this article, we will discuss what the likely response would be by the IRS of failing to report gold bullion accounts and physical gold.
+As we consider FBAR gold reporting, we will discuss what the likely response would be by the IRS of failing to report gold bullion accounts and physical gold.

 Let’s start with IRS FBAR FAQs